How to Test Website Speed and Understand Speed Metrics + Tips and Tool Recommendations

 After the test, you’ll get a comprehensive report of your website loading speed.

 It provides four scores: performance, best practices, accessibility, and SEO.
-In addition, there are other metrics for messing website load times, such as the time to first byte, total blocking time, and first contentful paint.
+In addition, there are other metrics for measuring website load times, such as the time to first byte, total blocking time, and first contentful paint.

 In this detailed report, you will also get performance issues and SEO tips for website aspects that need optimization.
 In addition, there’s a detailed waterfall chart and a breakdown of all requests.